Situational Leadership

 • The changing approach of the leadership style often makes leaders focus more on short-term goals, losing focus for the long-term goals.

-• Situational leadership doesn't work well for jobs where the same work is done repeatedly.
+• Situational management doesn't work well for jobs where the same work is done repeatedly.

 • The success of situational leadership depends on the leader's skill in understanding how mature or skilled an employee is.
 If a leader can't do this well, they might not lead in a way that works best for an employee or team.